The gospels show Jesus as an example of one who opened doors for all to live life to the full.

-Today, let's honour six men who have been good gatekeepers, opening doors to women who needed their support.
-These men have facilitated and affirmed women called by God, sometimes at great cost to themselves.
+Let's honour seven situations where men opened doors and facilitated support for women called to ministry.
+These men have affirmed women called by God, sometimes at great cost to themselves.

 3. In 1819, Jarena Lee became the first woman to be authorized to preach by Bishop Richard Allen.
-He withdrew from his local Methodicst Episcopal Church in 1787 because of restrictions on numbers of black worshippers and segregated seating.
+He withdrew from his local Methodist Episcopal Church in 1787 because of segregated seating and other restrictions on black worshippers.
 After Allen founded the African Methodist Episcopal Church, he was attending church in 1819 when the minister scheduled to speak was mysteriously silenced.
 A black woman, Jarena Lee, impulsively rose from her seat and addressed the men and women using the text that the minister had chosen from Jonah.
 She said she was like Jonah, because it had been nearly eight years since the Lord had called her to preach and she had delayed in doing God's bidding.
 On hearing her preach, Allen announced that he believed she was called to be a preacher.
-When no church hired her, she preached anyway, becoming a traveling evangelist.
+When no church hired her, she preached anyway, becoming a travelling evangelist.